Robert Henry Purvis: Early life

 Purvis was a horse lover and soon he began operating horse teams, and then camel teams, between Oodnadatta and Daly Waters and he worked for Charles Bagot and Fred Marsh for the first three years until he earned enough money to purchase his own string of 20 camels.
-It was during this time that Purvis met with Bruce Plowman, a padre for the Australian Inland Mission, who recorded his love of scotch whiskey and that he had the 'drinking capacity of a camel' and referred to his as 'Scotch Bob'.
+It was during this time that Purvis met with Robert Bruce Plowman, a padre for the Australian Inland Mission, who recorded his love of scotch whiskey and that he had the 'drinking capacity of a camel' and referred to his as 'Scotch Bob'.

 Soon after their purchase of these camels though, and on his first trip, most of them died after eating Gastrolobium, a poisonous bush, which passing through Murray Downs Station.